tobybreckon/cpp-examples-ipcv/README.md

 ### Reference:

-All techniques are fully explained in corresponding section of:
+Many of these techniques are fully explained in corresponding section of:

 _Fundamentals of Digital Image Processing: A Practical Approach with Examples in Matlab_, Chris J. Solomon and Toby P. Breckon, Wiley-Blackwell, 2010